DiegoHuertaD/diegoh/content/working_paper/Labor_Policy/index.md

 # Summary.
 An optional shortened abstract.
-summary: This article develops a theory that explains the political origins of size-contingent Employment Protection Legislation (EPL), which imposes stricter rules on firms whose number of employees exceeds a certain threshold.
+summary: This article explores the political origins of size-contingent Employment Protection Legislation (EPL), which imposes stricter requirements on larger firms.
 # tags:
 # - Source Themes
 # featured: false